 Or maybe you confessed your sin, but you still doubt whether God has truly forgiven you because it seems your actions were too terrible.

 This question may seem ominous and daunting.
 Knowing you’re forgiven is a big part in finding freedom in Christianity.
 But how can you know for sure?

-The good news is that when we slip up—even big slip-ups— nothing can separate us from the love of God (Romans 8:35).
+The good news is that when we slip up—even big slip-ups—nothing can separate us from the love of God (Romans 8:35).

 But why is that?

 The short answer: Jesus paid for every sin when He died on the cross.
 But sometimes it’s easy to become numb to that understanding.
-Or maybe we didn’t fully understand in the first place.
+Or maybe we don’t fully understand in the first place.
 Either way, God’s plan of forgiveness is complex yet simple if we look at the parts of God’s Plan of Salvation—which is the point of the Bible.

-Jesus WANTS us to be forgiven—He doesn’t want to lose us to any sin, no matter what it is.
+Jesus wants us to be forgiven—He doesn’t want to lose us to any sin, no matter what it is

 When Christ was alive on Earth, He chose to spend most of His time with “sinners.”
 Regular people.
 Imperfect people.
-Even the kind of people that could make a concerned parent or friend pull you aside to say, “should you really be hanging around them?”
+Even the kind of people that could make a concerned parent or friend to pull you aside and to say, “should you really be hanging around them?”

-There were many people in Jesus’ day who did not understand the beauty of forgiveness, especially one group in particular—the Pharisees, legalistic religious and political leaders.
+There were many people in Jesus’ day who did not understand the beauty of forgiveness.
+Especially one group in particular—the Pharisees, legalistic religious and political leaders.
 Not only did this group of people not understand the concept of forgiveness, but they were outraged when Jesus said He forgave sinners (Luke 5:21).